brunitto/hello-django/README.md

 This will provision the required resources in AWS.

-Note: you will need to specify the database password.
-Use a strong password and save it in a reliable password manager.
+# Continuous integration (CI)

+This project's continuous integration uses GitHub Actions and is configured in the `.github/workflows/ci.yaml` file.

+Commit and push to the `development` branch to start the CI workflow.

-## Continuous deployment (CD)
+# Continuous deployment (CD)

 This project's continuous deployment uses GitHub Actions and is configured in the `.github/workflows/cd.yaml` file.

-Create a new release in GitHub to start the CD.

-The CD workflow depends on a previous configuration, including creating an IAM user / policies to allow GitHub Actions to login, push and pull images from ECR.
+Commit and push to a `release/x.y.z` branch to trigger the CD workflow.